isomerpages/moe-ssrc/_initiatives/SSHR Fellowship/Timeline.md

 description: ""
 third_nav_title: SSHR Fellowship
 ---
 ### **Social Science and Humanities Research Fellowship**
-The 2022 SSHRF Call is now open.
-Applications should be submitted via the Autonomous Universities, by 27 January 2023.
+The 2022 SSHRF Call is now closed.
+Thank you for your interest and participation,